Orangera1n/Kernel64Patcher/README.md

 # Kernel64Patcher
-A 64 Bit kernel patcher based on xerub's patchfinder64, forked for palera1n
+A 64 Bit kernel patcher based on xerub's patchfinder64, forked to have all of these options.

 ## Compiling
 ```